Class participation = 10 points

-Assignment 1 = 10 points (Transmaterial Interchange) Designing, 3D modeling, laser cutting, rapid prototyping and posting to your blog
+Assignment 1 = 20 points (Transmaterial Interchange) Designing, 3D modeling, Laser cutting, rapid prototyping, constructing and posting to your blog

 The secret of drawing.
 Watch how drawing can change the world.

-Procedure/Protocol: do three high-quality pencil drawings in your sketchbook thinking about how you can use illustrator, 3d modeling, laser cutting and rapid prototyping on Type A printers to create a relationship between a cube and blobject.
+Procedure/Protocol: Conceptualize, research and then do three high-quality pencil drawings in your sketchbook thinking about how you can use your art/science research agenda and the tools of 3d modeling, laser cutting and rapid prototyping on our 3D printers to create a relationship between the cube and blobject.
+Add at least a few paragraphs of well-researched writing with keywords in your blog.
+Post links to at least a few artists or scientists, that you found inspirational to this blog proposal and design.

-The three sketches are to be 1) perspective view 2) top view and 3) side view of both the cube and how the blobject will enter the cube or hold onto it.
+The three sketches fo rare to be 1) perspective view 2) top view and 3) side view of both the cube and may allow the blobject to enter the cube or hold onto it.

-Projects are to be sketched, modeled, laser cut, glued, rapid prototyped, constructed, photo documented, blogged about and critiqued.
+Projects are to be conceptualized, researched, sketched, modeled, laser cut, glued, rapid prototyped, constructed, photo documented, blogged about and critiqued.

 Example of Cube and Blobject together